 Some of these concerns include who may be recording the lesson, unauthorized recording and use, recording access and storage and for how long, parental consent for students to be live-streamed from and into private residences, student discipline matters, and technology issues.
 School divisions should create policies and clearly communicate them to students and parents in order to help diminish these concerns.
 (2020 08 28)

 What is the requirement for personal protective equipment (PPE)?

 Wearing masks in school is mandatory for all Grades 4 to 12 students and all staff and optional for students in Kindergarten to Grade 3.
-In September 2020, teachers and students were provided with two reusable masks from the Alberta government.
-Should a teacher prefer a different face mask (for example higher quality) than what is provided or choose to wear a face shield in addition to a face mask, this would be at the teacher’s expense.
-(2020 08 04)
+Should a teacher prefer a different face mask (for example higher quality) than what was provided or choose to wear a face shield in addition to a face mask, this would be at the teacher’s expense.
+(2021 03 18)

 Are teachers expected to plan both online and in person lessons for those students who quarantine or whose parents refuse to send them to school?

 Teachers cannot be expected to separately plan lessons for, instruct or assess both students in the classroom and those who choose to obtain their learning exclusively at home.
 In situations where students are unable to return to school, the schools will need to work with parents to find alternate delivery methods for these students.
 Direct instruction augmented by student completion of tasks outside classroom attendance can be accommodated.
 Just like students who miss school for illness and vacation, teachers should be prepared to send home curricular activities or assignments arising from direct instruction much as they would in those instances.
 Teachers need to plan for in-school instruction.
 An expectation to fully plan for both in person and online instruction would be an unacceptable increase in expectations and workload for teachers.
 (2020 07 29)

 I have an illness, either physically or psychologically, and am unfit to be at work.
 What should I do?